inclusive-design/guide.inclusivedesign.ca/CONTRIBUTING.md

 separated into collections/directories for the various categories (i.e. `activities/`, `insights/`, `tools/`, `practices/`) and pages (i.e. `index.md`, `404.md` in for each language in the `pages` directory).

-Each collection is split into sub-directories cooresponding to the locales.
-Each locale dirctory will contain the Markdown files for each page in the collection.
+Each collection is split into sub-directories coresponding to the locales.
+Each locale directory will contain the Markdown files for each page in the collection.
 These should be the same across all locale directories within a collection; with the content of the files being localized as needed.